-Impala stand upright and graceful in the morning light, ears pricked and tails swishing, as they watch us watching them.
+Impala stands upright and graceful in the morning light, ears pricked and tails swishing, as they watch us watching them.
 Elephants make tracks in the long grass as they sweep slowly across the green carpet that is the savannah, and the light reflects the sandy brown dust on their backs.

 The birds are already flitting and chirping in chorus, and white butterflies float around as we snake our way in a line towards the horizon.

-My alarm woke me from my dream-scape.
-But it was Mother Nature who awoke my spirit this morning as only She can.”
+My alarm woke me from my dreamscape.
+But it was Mother Nature who awoke my spirit this morning as only she can.”